axcasella/docusign_fsc_server/README.md

 POST api/docusign/final_certificate
 ```

 We have also added an authentication middleware for role based access control of our APIs.
+Roles can be "CB", "FSC", "ASI", or "Applicant".
 The following is achieved:

 - Only CB auditor can add an evaluation comment.
 These evaluations are only visible to CB, FSC, and ASI.
 - Only CB auditor can issue a certificate and update a certificate.